pcc.edu/programs/music-and-sonic-arts/

 MUC 261.
 Data Visualization & Sonification.
 4 Credits.

 Introduces representation of data in visual and sonic forms.
-Surveys data visualization techniques, from charts in spreadsheet software to interactive, abstract, and experimental new media.
+Presents data visualization techniques, from charts in spreadsheet software to interactive, abstract, and experimental new media.
 Examines the role of sound as a means of processing and representing information.
 Provides hands-on experience using modern tools and techniques to manipulate and process data sets into audiovisual representations.
+Recommended: MUC 233.
+Prerequisites: MUC 282.
 Audit available.

 MUC 262.
 Interface Design.
 4 Credits.